 Preparing Your Yard for Nesting Season

-When the second wave arrives, your yard transitions from a simple feeding station into a potential nursery.
-You do not need expensive equipment to help them out.
-A few simple adjustments to your routine will give nesting females exactly what they need.
+Your yard will turn into a possible nursery when the second wave comes.
+You do not have to buy any expensive equipment to help them out.
+Minimal changes to your routine will provide nesting females everything they need.

 Yard Preparation Checklist for Nesting Females